-- Christmas coffees: Most coffee shops have launched their festive hot drinks, which are essential on crisp mornings and late-nights but Karl has advised people to be wary of excessive caffeine consumption.
-He said: "Most people know that drinking coffee throughout a normal day isn't conductive to a great night's sleep, but chocolate, soda, mixers, ice cream, liqueurs and cocktails can also contain varying degrees of caffeine too."
+- Christmas coffees: Most coffee shops have launched their festive hot drinks, which are essential on crisp mornings and late nights but Karl has advised people to be wary of excessive caffeine consumption.
+He said: "Most people know that drinking coffee throughout a normal day isn't conducive to a great night's sleep, but chocolate, soda, mixers, ice cream, liqueurs and cocktails can also contain varying degrees of caffeine too."

-Festive food that will help you get a good sleep
+Festive food to choose, to help you get a good sleep

-- Turkey/Nut Roast: Ever wondered why you fall asleep after eating a Christmas dinner?
-Well, it's likely due to the fact both nuts and turkey are high in trytophan amino acid.
+- Turkey/nut roast: Ever wondered why you fall asleep after eating a Christmas dinner?
+Well, it's likely due to the fact both nuts and turkey are high in tryptophan amino acid.
 Karl said: "We convert this into serotonin during the day and it makes us feel good because it's a mood stabiliser."
-Nuts also contain magnesium which activates the parasympathetic nervous system—the thing that's responsible for relaxation. meanwhile Turkey is packed with zinc and vitamin B6 which play a part in the production of the sleep hormone melatonin.
+Nuts also contain magnesium which activates the parasympathetic nervous system—the thing that's responsible for relaxation. meanwhile turkey is packed with zinc and vitamin B6 which play a part in the production of the sleep hormone melatonin.
 Who knew!?